Butterscotch Poke Cake

 🥫 Storage

-Store this cake in an air-tight container in the refrigerator for up to 3 days.
-For longer storage, you can store this in an air-tight, freezer-safe container in the freezer for up to 3 months.
+Store this cake in an airtight container in the refrigerator for up to 3 days.
+For longer storage, store this in an airtight, freezer-safe container in the freezer for up to 3 months.

 However, if you do this, serve the pudding just slightly thawed.
-Fully thawed pudding gets runny and gross, so serve this cake partially frozen like a freezer cake from the store.
+Fully thawed pudding becomes runny and unappealing, so serve this cake partially frozen, like a store-bought freezer cake.

 💭 Tips

-• Chilling for a minimum of an hour is required, but this cake tastes best when chilled overnight.
+• Chill for at least an hour; the cake tastes best when chilled overnight.

 ⁉️ FAQ